Capital Gains Tax on Divorce

 Assuming they are enacted, the new rules will apply to transfers that take place after 6 April 2023.
 Any divorce-related transfers you make before this date will already be on a no gain, no loss basis, (as it will be in the current tax year) and the new extended time window will then apply to any transfers made on or after 6 April 2023.
 In other words, if the changes are enacted, you don’t have to wait for the new rules to kick in and can benefit from the changes straightaway.

-Unfortunately, the proposed changes only apply to married couples.
-CGT would still apply to transfers between unmarried couples.
+Unfortunately, CGT on divorce rules will still apply to asset transfers between unmarried couples.

 Share this article